-Trulieve Cannabis, Corp. ("Trulieve") plans to contract with a Massachusetts-licensed insurance provider to obtain general liability insurance coverage for no less than \$1,000,000 per occurrence and \$2,000,000 in aggregate annually and product liability coverage for no less than \$1,000,000 per occurrence and \$2,000,000 in aggregate annually.
+Trulieve Cannabis, Corp. ("Trulieve") will contract with a Massachusetts-licensed insurance provider to obtain general liability insurance coverage for no less than \$1,000,000 per occurrence and \$2,000,000 in aggregate annually and product liability coverage for no less than \$1,000,000 per occurrence and \$2,000,000 in aggregate annually.
 The policy deductible will be no higher than \$5,000 per occurrence.
-Trulieve will consider additional coverage based on availability and cost-benefit analysis.
+Trulieve will consider supplemental coverage based on then prevailing market rates and internal risk analyses.
 If adequate coverage is unavailable at a reasonable rate, Trulieve will place in escrow at least \$250,000 to be expended for liabilities coverage.
 Any withdrawal from such escrow replenished within 10 business days.
 Trulieve will maintain reports documenting compliance with 935 CMR 500.105(10).